itscturner/ansible/roles/storage/README.md

 Storage
 =======

-An Ansible role to configure partitions, volume groups, volumes, filesystems and mounts.
+An Ansible role to create and manage partitions, volume groups, volumes, filesystems and mounts.

 Role Variables
 --------------